dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 This name has a special character which needs to be replaced.
 The "Name" column is a combination of the first initial of the player's first name and their full last name.

-To fix this, replace the special character with (S) which is the first initial of the player's first name as shown in the image below.
+To fix this, I replaced the special character with (S) which is the first initial of the player's first name as shown in the image below.

 ![special](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/cb9af477-f817-4177-b592-9b25a837215b)